BrianHenryIE/bh-wc-rest-change-units/README.md

 		return 'lbs';
 	}

 	// Do no conversion.
-It seem WordPress prevents any worry of an infinite loop here. return get_option( 'woocommerce_weight_unit' );
+	return get_option( 'woocommerce_weight_unit' );

+    // or

-	// Return whatever is configured in WooCommerce settings (i.e. return what is configured on the settings page as normal). return $pre_option;
+	// Return return what is configured on the settings page as normal. return $pre_option;

 };
 add_filter( 'pre_option_bh_wc_rest_change_units_weight_unit', $conditionally_change_rest_weight_unit, 10, 3 );
 ```

+If you want a filter for product-level granular control, open an issue and we can think it through.

 ## Notes

 ### Internal REST API calls.

 It's not unheard of for WordPress plugins to use the REST API internally to query data, so this may result in unexpected behavioiur.

+### Gutenberg

+Since Gutenberg uses the REST API, this will probably affect weights when displayed in blocks.

 ### Create/Update